Commitment to Renewing Life

 183.00

-1. The choice of 2018 as the baseline is because there were no significant variations in production in our industrial units in this period.
-Thus, the adopted value better represents the company's current energy export potential.
-Aiming at greater transparency and alignment of procedures, we also adjusted the baseline of the target and the 2019 results considering export data from Veracel, a joint venture between Suzano and Stora Enso, with 50% ownership of each company.
+1. 2018 was chosen as the baseline because there were no significant variations in production at our industrial units during this period.
+As a result, the value adopted better represents the company's current energy export potential.
+With a view to greater transparency and alignment of procedures, we have also adjusted the baseline for the 2019 target and results, considering export data from Veracel, a joint venture between Suzano and Stora Enso, with each company holding 50% of the shares.

 Share this content: